 Courtesy and professional conduct

 At its heart, top-notch customer service is all about your interaction with people, and people remember how you treat them.
 All of the Notaries we spoke with emphasized the need to be courteous and not get upset with signers.
 This is especially important if you are a mobile Notary or signing agent who travels to signers’ homes.
-Often a Notary signing agent is the only person a borrower will have face to face contact with during a loan document signing.
+Often, a Notary Signing Agent is the only person a borrower will have face-to-face contact with during a loan document signing.
 How you behave with that signer will affect what the signer thinks of your service as well as your reputation with companies offering assignments.

 “It can be something as simple as smiling and greeting your customers with a firm handshake.
 Introduce yourself to them when you meet face-to-face for the first time, even if you’ve spoken to them by phone previously,” says Sonita Leak, a mobile Notary, signing agent and marriage officiant based in Greenville, South Carolina.